(Updated Feb. 2, 2021)

 - Keeps you moving forward

-- Plays the hiring manager in mock job interviews with you
+- Can plays the hiring manager in mock job interviews with you

 - Assesses your dress, body language, tone of voice, etc.